 Nominating Committee

-The President prior to September 30th shall appoint a nominating committee made up of five (5) members of the General Membership and chaired by the Immediate Past President.
+The President shall appoint a nominating committee 90 days prior to the AGM which shall be made up of five (5) members of the General Membership and chaired by the Immediate Past President or an appointee of the President.

 The nominating committee shall meet with the Executive Board not less than 60 days prior to the AGM to present a list of eligible candidates for the officers of the association.